eyalItzhak/Food-Order-App/README.md

 # Food-Order-App (React)

-An app for selecting dishes from a virtual menu and presenting the shopping cart to the customer.
+app for selecting dishes from a virtual menu and presenting the shopping cart to the customer.

 ##  main page